ATV, garage in Epworth damaged by fire

 Epworth firefighters were dispatched to 626 Baja Drive at about 6:30 a.m.
 Friday after receiving reports of smoke coming from a garage.

-“The fire this morning was a four-wheeler that had a bad recharger on it in the garage," said Fire Chief Tom Berger.
-"It lit on fire and filled the garage full of smoke.”
+“The fire this morning was a four-wheeler that had a bad recharger on it in the garage,” said Fire Chief Tom Berger on Friday.
+“It lit on fire and filled the garage full of smoke.”

 When the firefighters arrived, they used a fire extinguisher on the blaze and then pulled the ATV out of the garage, he said.